These super easy paper tea light holders can be made in just a few minutes!

 Q: What is the size of the vellum?

 The size of vellum I used in this project was 8 ½” x 11”.

 Q: I don’t have vellum—what can I use instead?

 There are several options!
 I often use wax paper because I can cut it on my Cricut!
 20 lb. copy paper can also be used in place of vellum.
 Other options are frosted acetate, or even tissue paper (if you cut it by hand or use the rotary blade on the Maker)!

 Always use low-heat LED lights in paper candle covers, never real candles.

-Get a free ticket to Maker Academy Weekend 2022 to see how to make your own easy tea light holders!
+Get my free SVG cut files make your own easy tea light holders!

 I love seeing what you make with my designs and how you use them!
 Please share a photo of your tea light holders in our Facebook group or tag me on social media with #jennifermaker.